thecwlzone/thecwlzone-4.0/content/posts/2021/03/23/why-i-will-not-be-part-of-the-global-mrna-experiment.md

 COVID has been a bad flu season in Colorado.

-### There are effective treatments for COVID already available.
+### There are effective treatments for COVID already available

 Where to start here - HCQ, Ivermectin, Vitamin D / Vitamin C / zinc, Hydrogen Peroxide Nebulization. ([DuckDuckGo](https://duckduckgo.com/) searches for these topics are left as an exercise for the reader.)
 They all have one thing in common: they are inexpensive, readily available, and they do very little to boost your doctor's financial holdings.
-Results of some of these treatments are summarized [here](https://www.primarydoctor.org/covid-19-is-a-lack-of-nutrients) and (8).
+Results of some of these treatments are summarized at [PrimaryDoctor](https://www.primarydoctor.org/covid-19-is-a-lack-of-nutrients) and (8).

 > Healthcare is primarily a business.
 Any commonly used agent/therapy must generate substantial and even unconscionable revenue for the pharmaceutical companies, the hospitals, and the physicians, or it will never be used or even properly investigated.
 More likely, it will be suppressed.
 >